srimply/DTCceas/_posts/2017-08-11-Welcome-Post.markdown

 **So finally introducing you with the official website for CEAS**

-*If you are operating this website through your laptop or PC you can see all the navigation tools on the top of your screen and if your are having a smartphone with you, you can see a small navigation bar on the top-right corner of your screen, open it, you will see some sub pages like About, Members, Society Motto.*
+*If you are operating this website through your laptop or PC you can see all the navigation tools on the top of your screen and if your are having a smartphone, you can see a small navigation bar on the top-right corner of your screen, open it, you will see some sub pages tabs like About, Members, Society Motto.*

 ## About